CiscoDevNet/FTDAnsible/README.md

 git clone https://github.com/ansible/ansible.git

 # check out the stable version
+# if you want to test with 2.9 specify that in the version below
 cd /ftd-ansible/ansible

-# if you want to test with 2.9 specify that in the line below
 git checkout stable-2.10
 ```